Skip to main content

 If your child’s eye becomes red or painful and does not clear up quickly, she should be examined by an ophthalmologist, a medical doctor who has special training to care for eyes.
 The ophthalmologist can determine if your child has uveitis or another condition.

 Uveitis is caused by inflammatory responses inside the eye.
 The inflammation is the body’s natural response to germs, toxins, or tissue damage.
-It produces redness, swelling and heat, and destroys tissue as white blood cells try to contain the infection.
+It produces redness, swelling, and heat, and destroys tissue as white blood cells try to contain the infection.

 The inflammation present in uveitis may be caused by:

-• Infections, including bacterial infections (such as Lyme disease or tuberculosis), viral infections (such as herpes or Epstein–Barr virus) and in rare cases, fungal and parasitic infections
+• Infections, including bacterial infections (such as Lyme disease or tuberculosis), viral infections (such as herpes or Epstein–Barr virus), and in rare cases, fungal and parasitic infections

-• Injury or trauma to the eye; in some cases one eye can get inflamed because of severe injury to the opposite eye (sympathetic uveitis)
+• Injury or trauma to the eye; in some cases, one eye can get inflamed because of severe injury to the opposite eye (sympathetic uveitis)

 In approximately half of cases, the cause of uveitis remains unknown.

-Testing and diagnosis
+Testing and diagnosis for uveitis in children

 A careful eye examination by an eye doctor is extremely important when symptoms occur.
 Inflammation inside the eye can permanently affect sight — and even cause blindness — if not treated.